-If you're looking to keep costs low, then it's generally cheaper to travel to the Caribbean during the off-season, which occurs between the mid-april to mid-november range.
+If you're looking to keep costs low, then it's generally cheaper to travel to the Caribbean during the off-season, which occurs between the mid-April to mid-November range.
 This season is also hurricane season however, so it's wise to weigh up the savings against what could potentially happen.
-If you do decide to travel to the Caribbean during hurricane season then of course, getting valid travel insurance is especially important as this way, you're protected against cancellations and end supplier failure due to natural disasters, which can often occur during this season.
+If you do decide to travel to the Caribbean during hurricane season then of course, getting valid travel insurance is especially important as this way, you're protected against catastrophes and natural disasters, which can often occur during this season.

-There is an ongoing debate as to which is truly the best way to holiday, some preferring to book packages through a travel-agent and others prefering to go completely independant.
+There is an ongoing debate as to which is truly the best way to holiday, some preferring to book packages through a travel-agent and others prefer to go completely independent.

-Going all-inclusive for a holiday to the caribbean is certainly a popular approach simply because of the time saved on planning flights and activities and the potential savings on transportation costs and food.
-The advantage with going independant is of course that you have more freedom and control over your own travel arrangements and holiday plans.
+Going all-inclusive for a holiday to the Caribbean is certainly a popular approach simply because of the time saved on planning flights and activities and the potential savings on transportation costs and food.
+The advantage of going independent is of course that you have more freedom and control over your own travel arrangements and holiday plans.
 With positives and negatives to both approaches, it's really up to your preferences and what you expect to get out of your holiday.